Backlink removal services became very popular in 2012, after the release of Google Penguin.

 Prior to the algorithm update, the more backlinks your website had, the higher the chances to rank high for your keywords.
-Before, links couldn’t harm your SEO.

 Today, it isn’t about the number of backlinks your website has, but more about the quality and authority of the sites linking to you.

 Crazy, isn’t it?

-If you’ve suddenly lost traffic after a Google algorithm update, you should do a backlinks analysis and remove the bad backlinks that can harm your SEO.
+If you’ve suddenly lost traffic after a Google algorithm update, you should do a backlink analysis and remove the bad backlinks that can harm your SEO.

 Things to consider before removing backlinks

-- There are numerous tools that claim to detect your bad backlinks automatically.
+1. There are numerous tools that claim to detect your bad backlinks automatically.
 Avoid them at all costs, or you might end up removing some of your best links.

-- Removing backlinks is often not enough to get rid of a Google penalty.
+3. Removing backlinks is often not enough to get rid of a Google penalty.
 You also have to create and submit a disavow report with all the bad backlinks.

-- Register an account with Monitor Backlinks.
-The tool has a 30 days free trial.
+1. Register an account with Monitor Backlinks.
+The tool has a free trial.

-- Connect your domain with Google Analytics.
+2. Connect your domain with Google Analytics.

-Click on “more” and then on “Download latest links”.
+Click on “more,” and then on “Download latest links.”

 You’ll get a report with all your backlinks Google has found so far.

-- With all the backlinks collected, give Monitor Backlinks a few moments to gather more details about your links.
+5. With all the backlinks collected, give Monitor Backlinks a few moments to gather more details about your links.
 Once updated, you can filter your backlinks by their metrics to determine their quality.

 Sort your links by their Domain Authority, Page Authority, Trust Flow, Citation Flow, Spam Score, anchor texts, MozRank, TLD, Google index status, number of external links and more.

 Take the backlinks with the worst metrics one by one and determine if it’s worth keeping them or not.

 Then choose to edit and add a tag to your backlink, to easily find it later.
-It’s best to use simple tags, like “delete”.
+It’s best to use simple tags, like “delete.”